acislab/www.globalcentra.org/centra8/travel.md

 #### Weather in February

-Average temperatures range from 10 degrees C to 2 degrees C.
+The weather in February is pleasant with average temperatures range from 13 degrees C to 20 degrees C.

 #### Electricity in Taiwan

-2-flat-pin plugs (plug type A) are used in Japan.
+2-flat-pin plugs (plug type A/B) are used in Taiwan.
 It is therefore advised to purchase a plug adapter beforehand.
-The voltage used throughout Japan is uniformly 110 volts AC.
+The voltage used throughout Taiwan is uniformly 110 volts AC.
 The frequency of electric current is 60 Hz.

 ![](/img/centra8/powerplug.png)